Home

 Cold water and a long sit are a bad combination without the right layer.
 Shop waders built for flooded timber and marsh edges so you can set the spread and stay out until shooting light fades.

 When birds finish short, concealment wins the day.
-A layout blind or A-frame from our hunting blinds keeps your outline broken and your movement hidden on open water and dry fields alike.
+A layout blind or A-frame from our hunting blinds, including the MOmarsh hides, keeps your outline broken and your movement hidden on open water and dry fields alike.
 Brush in tight and keep your face down.

 Optics for Scouting Water